Geometric formulation of quantum mechanics: Geometric formulation of pure quantum states

 \subsection{Postulates of geometric quantum mechanics}

-As we have discussed in pervious sections, in the geometric formulation of quantum mechanics, the true space of the quantum states is a k\"{a}hler manifold $\mathcal{P}(\mathcal{H})$, the states are represented by points of $\mathcal{P}(\mathcal{H})$ with an additional compatible Riemannian metric.
-Moreover, observables are represented by certain real-valued functions on $\mathcal{P}(\mathcal{H})$ and the Schr\"{o}dinger evolution is captured by the symplectic flow generated by a Hamiltonian function on $\mathcal{P}(\mathcal{H})$.
+As we have shown, the true space of the quantum states is a K\"{a}hler manifold $\mathcal{P}(\mathcal{H})$, the states are represented by points of $\mathcal{P}(\mathcal{H})$ equipped with a symplectic form and a Riemannian metric.
+Moreover, the observables are represented by certain real-valued functions on $\mathcal{P}(\mathcal{H})$ and the Schr\"{o}dinger evolution is captured by the symplectic flow generated by a Hamiltonian function on $\mathcal{P}(\mathcal{H})$.
 There is thus a remarkable similarity with the standard symplectic formulation of classical mechanics.
 Thus we can give a set of postulates of quantum mechanics based on the structures of quantum phase space $\mathcal{P}(\mathcal{H})$.
 We will assume that observables are hermitian operators.
 Moreover, if the Hilbert space is finite-dimensional, then the spectrum of an operator $\hat{A}$ consists of the eigenvalues of $\hat{A}$ and it can be written as